creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-02-NeighborhoodAttentionTransformer.md

 - The token merging layer is also different from the patch merging layer in the Swin Transformer

-- Here the overlapping downsampler consists in a convolution 3x3 with strides 2x2 on the patches
+- Here the overlapping downsampler consists of a 3x3 convolution with 2x2 strides on the patches

 # Results